mohbadar/open-banking-gateway/docs/architecture/terminology.md

 Tpp backend providing access to ASPSP banking functionality.
 This interface is not directly accessed by the PSU but by the FinTechApi.
 FinTechApi will use a FinTech2TppContext to authenticate with the TppBankingApi.

 ### TppBankSearchApi
 Repository of banks maintained in the TPP's banking gateway.
-The banking search API will later presen an interface to configure profiles attached to listed banks
+The banking search API will later presen an interface to configure profiles attached to listed banks.

+### BankDescriptor
+Descriptive information assocaited with a bank like:
+- The name of the Bank
+- The address of the bank
+- The bank identification code

+### BankProfile
+BankingApi profile information associated with a bank like:
+- The BankingProtocol used to connect with the bank
+- List of Banking services provided by the BankingApi of the bank
+- SCA approcahes associated with the BankingApi
+- ScaUIMetadaData: Screens and field used to collect user authentication data.
+- Actions to be performed by the PSU prior to using the BankingProtocol

+#### AisConsentSpec
+Specification associated with an AisConsent.
+This is highly dependent on the BankProfile.
+Following information might be carried by an AisConsentSpec object:
+- recurringIndicator
+- validUntil
+- frequencyPerDay
+- combinedService
+- accountAccessTemplate
+- availableAccounts[availableAccountsWithBalances, allAccounts]
+- allPsd2[allAccounts]

 ### FinTech2TppContext
 Information used to identify the FinTech application at the TppBankingApi.
 For example a FinTech SSL client certificate or an APIKey or an oAuth2 Password Grant Credential.

 ### FinTech2TppConsentSession
 Information associated with the consent as exchanged between the FinTechApi and the TppBankingApi.
-Containing ConsentData, authCode, TppConsentSessionApiRedirectUrl...
+Generally contain:
+- Data needed to authorize the FinTechApi (FinTechSSLCertificate, ApiKey, SignedJWT)
+- Data needed to customize psu access at the TppConsentSessionApi (showInfoPanel, fintechStateHash)
+- Data needed to manage redirection of PSU from the TppConsentSession to the FintechUI like (FinTech-Redirect-URI, TPP-Nok-Redirect- URI, FinTech-Explicit- Authorisation- Preferred, FinTech-Content-Negotiation)

+Object also contains information associated with the PSU requesting service if available.
+- The identifier of the PSU in the realm of the Tpp FinTech2TppPsuIdentifier

+#### FinTechSSLCertificate, ApiKey, SignedJWT
+These are credential used by a FinTech to identify themself at the interface of a TppBankingApi.
+This identifiers are obtained in negotiontiation between FinTech and Tpp prior to accessing the TppBankingApi

+#### FinTech2TppPsuIdentifier
+This is the identifier of the PSU in the FinTech2Tpp relationship.
+This identifier can be saved once a consent has been sucessfully established to allow for reuse of existing consent in future sessions.

 ### Psu2TppConsentSessionCookie
 This is the cookie object used to maintain the consent session between the TppConsentSessionUI and the TppConsentSessionApi